iwparry/tech201_containerisation/kubernetes.md

 **Cluster**: A Kubernetes cluster is a set of nodes that run containerised applications.

 ## Benefits of using Kubernetes
+Kubernetes is the fastest growing project in the history of open-source software, after Linux.
+The increasingly widespread use of Kubernetes among DevOps teams means businesses have a lower learning curve when starting with the platform.
+Below are some key benefits of Kubernetes giving us insight as to why companies are choosing Kubernetes for all kinds of applications.
+1. Container orchestration savings
+2. Increased DevOps efficiency for microservice architecture
+3. Deploying workloads in multicloud environments
+4. More portability with less chance of vendor lock-in
+5. Automation of deployment and scalability
+6. App stability and availability in a cloud environment
+7. Open-source and community-led

 # Sources
 https://en.wikipedia.org/wiki/Kubernetes